Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

-Fenugreek is a potent herb with a long history of use in traditional medicine.
-In Indian and Chinese medicine, it is often used to treat digestive issues, respiratory problems and inflammation.
 In recent years, fenugreek has gained popularity for its purported effects on body weight.
-Conflicting evidence exists as to whether fenugreek can help with weight loss or weight gain.
+Conflicting evidence exists regarding whether fenugreek can help with weight loss or weight gain.
 In this article, we take a close look at the science to find out the truth.

 What Is Fenugreek?

-Fenugreek seeds are the part of the plant most often used in cooking and traditional medicine.
+Fenugreek seeds are the part of the plant that is most often used in cooking and traditional medicine.
 They have a slightly bitter taste and are often used to flavor curries, pickles, and other dishes.

 The seeds can also be sprouted and eaten fresh or dried and made into a powder that can be used as a spice or supplement.